schplitt/narro/README.md

-# Spur
+# Narro

 Lightweight TypeScript schema validation library with a Zod-like API that keeps bundle sizes minimal.

-> **⚠️ Development Status:** Spur is in early development with no stable release yet.
+> **⚠️ Development Status:** Narro is in early development with no stable release yet.
 The API may change in future builds.

-## Why Spur
+## Why Narro

 - **Tiny bundles** – constraint logic lazy-loads on first build, so unused checks never ship
 - **Zod-like API** – familiar, chainable schema composition